Meet the Governors

 Finance Committee - HR Committee - Buildings & Infrastructure Committee

-I live in Cranfield with my wife son Charlie who is really loving his time at our superb Cranfield C of E Academy.
-I am proud to be involved in helping our fantastic leadership team provide outstanding education to the children of Cranfield and surrounding villages.
-I'm also honoured to have been asked to take on the role of Vice Chair of Governors which I have been doing for the past two years.
-In my work my life I identify ways to save energy and energy costs for a large multiple retailer so during my time on the Governing body I have been able to apply some of my knowledge to the Academy's benefit which I will continue doing.
-In my spare time I help run our villages' very successful Cranfield Colts Football Club where I am Vice Chair of the Governing Committee and run the Cranfield Colts website.
+I live in Cranfield with my wife and son Charlie, who has recently moved on to Holywell, after really loving his time at our superb Cranfield C of E Academy.
+I am proud to be involved in helping the Academy’s fantastic leadership team provide outstanding education to the children of Cranfield and surrounding villages.
+I'm also honoured to have been asked to take on the role of Vice Chair of Governors, Chair of the Buildings & Infrastructure committee and to have recently been elected a member Governor.
+I also represent Primary/Lower Schools on Central Bedfordshire Councils Schools Forum which acts as a consultative/decision making body for funding issues.
+In my work life I identify ways to save energy and energy costs for large users and have recently set up my own consultancy business and have been working across the world.
+During my time on the Governing body I have been able to apply some of my knowledge to the Academy's benefit which I will continue doing.
+Oh yes, and in my spare time I help run our villages' very successful Cranfield Colts Football Club!

 Joseph Piatczanyn - Headteacher

 Curriculum & Standards, Buildings and Infrastructure and Finance Committee Member